-- 1. A spreadsheet is created by the attendance officer detailing weekly, monthly, termly and annual attendance to date. - 2.
-Any attendance/punctuality trends noticed by classroom teachers are passed immediately to the SLT. - 3.
+- 1. Information is sent to the SLT and Designated attendance lead by the attendance officer detailing weekly and annual attendance to date. - 2.
+Attendance is shared with classroom teachers Any attendance/punctuality trends noticed by classroom teachers are passed immediately to the attendance officer. - 3.
 Contact is made with parents on the first day of absence for any pupil absence not reported.
 'N' codes are used to indicate that the pupil is absent for a reason not yet provided; these N codes are reported to the SLT and attendance officer daily. - 4.
 Contact is made to the parents of any pupils marked using the N code.
-Any N codes not established daily are recorded as an unauthorised absence. - 5.
-If a pupil's attendance falls to 97 percent or there are a concerning number of unauthorised absences, the attendance officer speaks to the pupil in school to discuss any issues or problems to ascertain how the school can help to improve their attendance.
-The attendance officer also makes a phone call home to discuss this with parents, if necessary. - 6.
-If a pupil's attendance falls below 97 percent or there are a concerning number of unauthorised absences, a letter is sent home raising concerns that their attendance has fallen below the school's expected standard. - 7.
-If a pupil's attendance falls below 90 percent or a very concerning number of unauthorised absences, a letter is sent home explaining that the pupil's attendance is now being monitored, and the attendance officer contacts the parents to discuss this. - 8.
-The pupil's attendance is monitored for four weeks and, if attendance does not improve after this time, parents are required to attend a meeting in school with the attendance officer and set targets for their child. - 9.
-After the four week monitoring period, and if targets are met pupil and parents are congratulated on improving attendance.
+Any N codes not established after a week are recorded as an unauthorised absence. - 5.
+First day response lists are created by the attendance officer and daily home visits occur for any child who is on our vulnerability matrix, who is a PA or who we have not received any contact from parents/carers. - 6.
+If a pupil's attendance falls to 97 percent, the attendance lead speaks to the parent of the pupil to discuss any issues or problems to ascertain how the school can help to improve their attendance.
+The attendance officer also makes a phone call home to discuss this with parents, if necessary. - 7.
+If a pupil's attendance falls below 97 percent, a letter is sent home raising concerns that their attendance has fallen below the school's expected standard. - 8.
+If a pupil's attendance falls below 95 percent, a letter is sent home explaining that the pupil's attendance is now being monitored, and the attendance officer contacts the parents to discuss this.
+Support Attendance meetings are arranged where necessary. - 9.
+The pupil's attendance is monitored for two weeks and, if attendance does not improve after this time, parents are required to attend a meeting.
+If parents are unwilling to cooperate, or are genuinely unable to attend, a further letter will be sent requesting a meeting.
+This meeting can take place at home if needed. - 10.
+After the two-week monitoring period, and if targets are met, a letter is sent home from the SLT to congratulate the pupil and their parents on improving attendance.
 Monitoring and communication with the parents continues until attendance stabilises to 97 percent.